 Foods for Lent

 Ash Wednesday kicks off a season of fasting and prayer for many Christians.
 Some may give up social media while others give up their favorite foods.
-In year’s past, some of our customers have chosen to abstain from sweets.
-Some have even chosen to completely give up coming to our bakery for the entire 40 days of Lent.
+In year’s past, some of our customers have chosen to abstain from sweets while others have even chosen to completely give up coming to our bakery for the entire 40 days of Lent!
 While we are honored to be such a big part of your walk, we invite you to consider alternative foods for Lent you may find in our bakery.

 Low sugar meals are a huge part of Lent traditions.
 But preparing foods for Lent that aren’t full of sugar can wreak havoc on your morning routine.
 If you’re tight on time on school mornings, hop in for a warm egg sandwich on a toasted bagel.
 We have cheese and bread options to suit almost every taste bud.
 And you can call your order in before leaving your house and cut your wait time down.
 You and your little ones can fill up on a healthy meal and you can feel good about keeping your Lent promise…just close your eyes as you walk past the donut case.